ganu0112/vibe-commerce-assignment/README.md

 ## Notes
 - Uses MySQL for persistence.
 Spring JPA `ddl-auto=update` will create tables.
 - Simple in-memory product seeding is included.
-- For the assignment, you can record a 1-2 minute demo showing product add/remove and checkout.